 The Hercules Salon, room 1, is the first stop on this part of the tour.
 This room used to be the location of the fourth royal chapel, which Louis XIV used prior to the construction of the large Royal Chapel (1699-1710) that we just visited.
 In 1710, Louis XIV had architect Robert de Cotte start work on converting the former chapel into a drawing room.
 Work on the room ceased in 1715 when Louis XIV passed away and the French court relocated to Paris, but it was picked up again when Louis XV returned to Versailles in 1722.
 The room is named after the painting that adorns its ceiling, the Apotheosis of Hercules, by François Le Moyne.
 Louis XV used the Hercules Salon as a ballroom.

 Work on the Hercules Salon was completed in 1736 when François Le Moyne finished the room’s giant ceiling painting, shown below.
 Le Moyne had been inspired by the frescoes of Italy, and wanted to prove that the French could undertake and excel at such a project.
 He received unanimous praise upon his finished product, and was appointed First Painter to the King as a reward for his work.
-Sadly, six months later in 1737—at the peak of his career—Le Moyne committed suicide: possible causes include the death of his wife, court intrigue at Versailles, dissatisfaction with his work, and temperamental instability.
+Sadly, six months later in 1737—at the peak of his career—Le Moyne committed suicide.
+His mental illness could have been exacerbated by grief over the recent death of his wife, frustration with court intrigue at Versailles, and/or dissatisfaction with his work.

 Our next stop is the Abundance Salon, room 2.
-For three evenings a week between All Saints’ Day (November 1) and Easter, the State Apartments were reserved for court receptions known as the soirées d’appartement.
-From 7:00-10:00 pm there would be light meals, music, dancing, and games for the exclusive enjoyment of courtiers.
+For three evenings a week (Monday, Wednesday, and Friday) between All Saints’ Day (November 1) and Easter, the State Apartments were reserved for court receptions known as the soirées d’appartement.
+From 6:00-10:00 pm there would be light meals, music, dancing, and games for the exclusive enjoyment of courtiers.
 The Abundance Salon is where refreshments were served on a side board including coffee, wine, and liqueurs.

 Although the room is not named after a specific planet or Greco-Roman deity, the central ceiling painting depicts three allegorical figures meant to flatter Louis XIV by their association: Royal Magnificence (swathed in blue and holding a feather); Immortality (the figure in pink, shown generously spilling treasure from a golden horn); and Progress (the winged figure holding a platter).